ConeDragon/docs/building/tooling/analyzers/guidance.md

 - Use golden tests to verify the behavior of the analyzer.
   These tests should use the Docker image that will be deployed to verify the analyzer.
 - Consider having tests for each approach.
-  You want the analyzer to work well for these solutions, and it will help assigning tags to the approaches later on.
+  You want the analyzer to work well for these solutions, and it will help assign tags to the approaches later on.